 In recognition of the Oscars this month, I’m spotlighting two actors who never won competitive Oscars.
 Despite their unique talents and contributions to countless films that did win Oscars, these two actors were overlooked year after year.

 Last week I finished spotlighting Cary Grant.
-The star I’ll highlight today is just as perplexing a case of Oscar Injustice as Cary Grant, maybe even more so.
+The star I’ll highlight today is just as perplexing a case of Oscar Injustice as Cary Grant, maybe more so.

-She was nominated four times during her career, made over 80 films, and played characters ranging from burlesque dancers to self-sacrificing mothers to cold blooded killers.
+She was nominated four times throughout her career, made over 80 films, and played characters ranging from burlesque dancers to self-sacrificing mothers to cold blooded killers.
 And she played them all utterly believably.
 She brought laughter, sympathy, hate, or love to a role, whatever emotion was called for, with complete credibility.

 I’m talking about the great Barbara Stanwyck.

 She was born Ruby Catherine Stevens on July 16, 1907 in Brooklyn, New York.
 Poor Ruby had the deck stacked against her from the beginning.
 She was the youngest of five children, with 3 much older sisters and a brother, Malcom, the sibling closest to her in age.
 When Ruby was only four years old, her mother Catherine, pregnant again, was pushed off a streetcar by a drunk.
 The fall resulted in severe head injuries.
 After a month of fighting for life, Catherine and her unborn child passed away.

 Things just got worse for young Ruby Stevens from there.

 Two weeks after her mother was buried, Ruby’s father Byron deserted his family, and took off to help built the Panama Canal.
 He was never seen again.
 At four-years-old, Ruby was an orphan.